18alantom/zettel.vim/README.md

 Opens an *FZF* window listing all the tags, on selecting a tag a new *FZF* window opens up showing all the taglinks that link to the selected tag.
 Displayed tags can be filtered by tagfiles by adding them after the command.
 - **format** — `:ZettelListTagLinksToATag [tagfile_1] [tagfile_2] [...]`
 - **example** — `:ZettelListTagLinksToATag recipes`
     - All tags in the tagfile "recipes" is listed out in an *FZF* window on selecting one of them all taglinks to that tag are displayed.

+#### `ZettelDeleteTagFile`
+Opens an *FZF* window with all the tag files, also showing the number of tags and taglinks linked to these tags in each file.
+Multiple tagfiles can be selected by typing `<Tab>`.
+Typing `<Enter>` will delete the selected tagfiles.
+Taglinks to these tags will have to be manually removed, this is by design to prevent editing user files.
+- **format** — `:ZettelDeleteTagFile`

 ## Global Variables
 List of global variables used by `zettel.vim` that can be changed in the `.vimrc` to override default